WVUE-DT: Early years with ABC and CBS

 The station first signed on the air on November 1, 1953, as WJMR-TV.
 Founded by Supreme Broadcasting Co., a locally based company run by lawyer Chester F. Owens (who served as the company's president), it was the second television station in the New Orleans market, signing on six years after WDSU-TV, and the third in Louisiana only seven months after Baton Rouge's WAFB.
 Originally broadcasting on UHF channel 61, it was moved to channel 20 on July 20, 1955.
 It originally operated as a primary CBS affiliate, while splitting ABC programming in off-hours with WDSU-TV.
 During 1957 and 1958, WJMR-TV had simulcast its signal on VHF channel 12, using the call sign KK2XFW.
 When WWL-TV (channel 4) signed on in September 1957, WWL took over the CBS affiliation because of WWL radio's longtime affiliation with the CBS Radio Network, allowing WJMR to upgrade its ABC affiliation to full-time.

 The station moved to VHF channel 13 on January 13, 1959, and subsequently changed its call letters to WVUE on February 1.
-The station moved to channel 12 on September 6, 1962, to accommodate Biloxi, Mississippi ABC affiliate WLOX onto channel 13, which would launch nine days later.
+The station moved to channel 12 on September 6, 1962, to accommodate Biloxi, Mississippi, ABC affiliate WLOX onto channel 13, which would launch the following month.
 Screen Gems, the television arm of Columbia Pictures, acquired the station from Supreme Broadcasting in 1965.
-On June 8, 1970, at 8:00 p.m., it made a highly publicized switch of channel positions with the city's PBS member station, WYES-TV, and moved to VHF channel 8, during an airing of the 1954 movie The Naked Jungle.
+On June 8, 1970, at 8 p.m., it made a highly publicized switch of channel positions with the city's PBS member station, WYES-TV, and moved to VHF channel 8, during an airing of the 1954 movie The Naked Jungle.
 This was done to give WVUE a greater broadcast signal range; while on channel 12, it had operated at relatively low power to avoid interfering with the signal of Jackson, Mississippi's WJTV, which had also broadcast on channel 12.
 The channel 61 allocation was later assigned to WLPN-LP (which operated from 1989 to the late 2000s) and the channel 20 allocation was assigned to religious station WHNO (which signed on in October 1994).

-Columbia Pictures sold WVUE to Oklahoma City-based Gaylord Broadcasting Company in 1977.
+Columbia Pictures sold WVUE to Oklahoma City–based Gaylord Broadcasting Company in 1977.
 In March 1983, A. H. Belo Corporation announced its intention to acquire the station; no formal sale agreement was reached, and by May the deal was off (Belo would go on to acquire WWL-TV in 1994 and WUPL in 2007).
 WVUE started broadcasting 24 hours a day in June 1986, becoming the last commercial television station in New Orleans to transition to a round-the-clock schedule.
 When Gaylord Broadcasting began a gradual paring down of its station group in 1987 (which would not be completed until 1999), WVUE was sold to the Burnham Broadcasting Company.